dsri45/ScalesCP/README.md

 4. Rates are cached for 24 hours to minimize API calls
 5. If both APIs fail, users can still enter manual conversion rates

-### Benefits of Free Version:
-- No API key required for basic usage
-- Reliable service with good uptime
-- Automatic fallback to alternative free API
-- Cost-effective solution for personal finance apps